ejirocastro/alx-system_engineering-devops/0x00-shell_basics/README.md

 My seventh script 6-firstdirectory to creates a directory named my first directoy in tmp directory My eighht script 7-movethatfile moving the file betty for tmp to mt first directory in tmp
-My ninth script 8-firstdelete delete file betty from tmp-my first directory My tenth script 9-firstdirdeletion deleting my first dir in tmp
+My ninth script 8-firstdelete delete file betty from tmp-my first directory My tenth script 9-firstdirdeletion deleting my first dir in tmp My eleventh script writing 10-back changing the working directory to the previous one